opensource-observer/oso/apps/docs/docs/contribute/impact-models.md

 use the right dbt binary_

-Once you've done so you will be able to find your model compiled in the `target/` directory.
-Your model's compiled sql can be found in the same relative path as it's location in `dbt/models` inside the `target/` directory.
+Once you've done so you will be able to find your model compiled in the `target/` directory (this is in the root of the repository).
+Your model's compiled sql can be found in the same relative path as it's location in `warehouse/dbt/models` inside the `target/` directory.

 The presence of the compiled model does not necessarily mean your SQL will work simply that it was rendered by `dbt` correctly.
 To test your model it's likely